tiberiuichim/presentations/volto-slate-advanced/slides.md

 So we have rules such as:

-- hit enter in the middle of a block it will split the block in two
+- hit enter in the middle of a block it will split the block in two...
 - unless you're in a list
 - backspace at the beginning of a line joins it with the previous block
 - ...